 John is editor of the monograph series, Modern Chinese Philosophy (Brill) and welcomes submissions!

 Dr John Jorgensen is an internationally renowned specialist in Chinese, Japanese and Korean Chan Buddhism.
-He is affiliated with the Centre through his appointment as Senior Research Associate on ARC Discovery Project DP160100671 The Awakening of Faith and New Confucian Philosophy).
+He is an Honorary Associate of the China Studies Research Centre.

-Jean Zhang is the Senior Administrative Officer at the China Studies Research Centre.
+Jean Zhang is the Administrative Coordinator at the China Studies Research Centre.
 She has extensive working experience in administration in Australian tertiary sector and over four year teaching experience in a university in China.
 She holds an MBA, a Master Degree in Professional Accounting and a Bachelor of Arts in English Language and Literature.
 She is a current member of CPA Australia.